Last Updated: 2 years by Caitlin

 There’s just one thing you need to keep in mind – ‘though I am a generally healthy cat, my breed is prone to tooth and gum problems, as well as amyloidosis, a type of kidney disease.
 So regular check-ups to the vet are a must on your schedule to keep me as hale and hearty as possible.

-- I don’t mean to brag, but my breed is among the top 5 most popular cat breeds.
+- I don’t mean to brag, but the Abyssinian breed is among the top 5 most popular cat breeds.

 - Although the name of my breed is Abyssinian, cat geneticists have traced back the origins of my lineage from Southeast Asia and India.